greduan/domain-container/SPEC.md

 ##### `presenters`

-**NOTICE:** Presenters are currently not used, while how to define them is defined in this document, they are not in use and thus the rest of the spec will not define how to make use of them.
+**NOTICE:** Presenters are currently not used, while how to define them is defined at this document, they are not in use and thus the rest of the spec will not define how to make use of them.

 Presenters are functions that modify the model they are passed in in order to